hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 ///         }
 ///     }
 /// master_secret_id: the id of the master secret stored in the wallet
-/// schemas_json: all schema jsons participating in the proof request
+/// schemas_json: all schemas json participating in the proof request
 ///     {
 ///         <schema1_id>: <schema1_json>,
 ///         <schema2_id>: <schema2_json>,